Bayer CEO sees multinational state aid for antibiotics

 Germany’s health ministry has said Berlin would seek to address drug-resistant superbugs as part of the country’s presidency of the G7, leading up to the G7 summit in Bavaria in June.

-Governments should award development contracts for more antibiotics to pharmaceuticals companies, modeled on development contracts tendered to the defense industry, Dekkers told Der Spiegel.
+Governments should award development contracts for more antibiotics to pharmaceuticals companies, modelled on development contracts tendered to the defence industry, Dekkers told Der Spiegel.

 The pharma industry has argued that the private sector was being deterred from funding the development of new antibiotics because, to prevent the emergence of even more resistant bacteria, they would only be used when existing therapies have failed